Glasgow University Student Television: Awards

 Along with the many NaSTA awards that GUST has been able to obtain over the years, there are also many other awards that GUST have been fortunate enough to receive.

 In 1977 and 1978, GUST won Best Float in the Charity's float competition.
 Their prize was a barrel of beer and GUST came out and apologised if this prize affected their video quality in any way.

 In 1995, GUST were awarded 'The Stanley's: The Next Big Thing' in the Student category by the Royal Television Society.
 In 1998, two of GUST's videos were selected to be screened at the University of Glasgow International Student Film and Video Festival.
 These programmes were the Best of G-Spot and Best of GUST.

+In 2005, GUST won the Best Drama and Best Documentary awards at NaSTA.

 In 2016, GUST won Most Dedicated Member: Sarah Battensby (GUST) in Volunteering, Clubs and Societies Awards at the University of Glasgow.

 At the most recent edition of the NaSTA awards (2019, Nottingham), GUST won Best Documentary & Factual.
 In 2018 (Sheffield) they received three Highly Commended awards for Best Writing, Best On-Screen Talent and Best Freshers' Coverage, and in 2017 (Birmingham) they won Best Male and Best Ident as well as received two Highly Commended awards for Best Open and Best Station Marketing.